arpitjjw/decentralized-market/README.md

-# dencentralised-market
+# dencentralized-market
-A decentralised Market System
+A decentralized Market System
 (will soon update with truffle framework)
 # How is Concensus reached
 -- The Seller list a item on Decentralised platform using a Product ID and a secret Random key